 |ACT Score||Competitiveness||Admission Chances|

 You will need very good grades in high school to get into Albany College of Pharmacy and Health Sciences.
 The average high school GPA of the admitted freshman class at Albany College of Pharmacy and Health Sciences was 3.7 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
-The school ranks #7 in New York for highest average GPA.
-If your high school grades are above the average 3.7 GPA, you have a very good chance of being admitted as Albany College of Pharmacy and Health Sciences accepts 79% of all applicants.
+The school ranks #12 in New York for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Albany College of Pharmacy and Health Sciences accepts 72% of students who apply.

 |3.50 to 3.75||54%||Avg +|

 |3.25 to 3.50||12%||Reach|

 |2.75 to 3.00||N/A%||Low|

 |2.25 to 2.50||N/A%||Low|